-- When organizing visits to natural sites or wildlife interactions as part of the event, the event organizer complies with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts on the environment and wildlife, if applicable. - For any visits to natural sites or wildlife interactions that are part of the event, the event organizer provides attendees with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts to the environment and wildlife, if applicable. - 3.
-If working with suppliers for wildlife viewing or interactions in the event destination, the event organizer conducts due diligence to ensure suppliers are in compliance with local and national regulations and guidelines concerning wildlife. - The event organizer conducts due diligence to ensure suppliers and exhibitors that provide or exhibit wildlife or products from the wild are in compliance with local and national regulations concerning wildlife harvesting and trade.
+- ..
+When organizing visits to natural sites or wildlife interactions as part of the event, the event organizer complies with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts on the environment and wildlife, if applicable. - For any visits to natural sites or wildlife interactions that are part of the event, the event organizer provides attendees with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts to the environment and wildlife, if applicable. - If working with suppliers for wildlife viewing or interactions in the event destination, the event organizer conducts due diligence to ensure suppliers are in compliance with local and national regulations and guidelines concerning wildlife. - The event organizer conducts due diligence to ensure suppliers and exhibitors that provide or exhibit wildlife or products from the wild are in compliance with local and national regulations concerning wildlife harvesting and trade. - 5.
+The event organizer informs attendees about regulations concerning wildlife harvesting, consumption, and trade and the need to avoid buying illegal products/souvenirs derived from threatened species of wildlife notified by the International Union for Conservation of Nature (IUCN) or the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).